LuizHNLorena/QualitativeClustering/README.md

 void createLP(std::string dataset, std::string LPfilename, int modelType, int threshold=0)
 ```
 where
- - `dataset` - is the name of dataset file
+ - `dataset` - name of the input dataset file
- - `LPfilename` - is the name of the LP file the model will be saved
+ - `LPfilename` - name of the output LP file
  - `modeltype` - type of model to create (0-GM,1-GM1,2-GM2,3-GM3)
- - `threshold` - a threshold value used to translate the similarity matrix
+ - `threshold` - threshold value used to translate the similarity matrix

-The following code excerpt shows how to create an LP file that represents the complete model (GM) for the dataset [1-Lenses.txt](data/1-Lenses.txt)
+The following code excerpt shows how to create an LP file that represents the complete model (GM) for the dataset [1-Lenses.txt](data/1-Lenses.txt):

 ```c++
 #include "LPCreator.h"